stackblitz/docs/docs/docs/enterprise/installation/quickstart.md

 title: Quickstart on Bare Metal
 ---

-# Quickstart on Bare Metal

 :::tip

-For in-depth custom installation setup and cluster operations, please check out the **[Administrator Guide](/enterprise/installation/administrator-guide)**.
+For in-depth custom installation setup and cluster operations, please check out the **[Administrator Guide](/docs/enterprise/installation/administrator-guide)**.

 :::

 StackBlitz Enterprise is a Kubernetes application.
-You can install the software on an [existing cluster](/enterprise/installation/administrator-guide#existing-cluster-installation) or use our installer that has an embedded, production-ready Kubernetes distribution packaged with it.
+You can install the software on an [existing cluster](/docs/enterprise/installation/administrator-guide#existing-cluster-installation) or use our installer that has an embedded, production-ready Kubernetes distribution packaged with it.

 ## Getting started on bare metal (embedded)